diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Move objects around by dragging with the mouse (DONE)
-		- remove 'move by key presses' from game-objects in favour of snap to grid toogle
-			- Remove key press handling (DONE)
-			- Make Snap
 	- Make the toogle

-	- Hide viewport grid from game object selector
-	- Disable all editing from the main viewport, to simplify how it works with the grid
+		- UI
+		- Integration

 	- Remove main viewport movement when pressing keys.
 		- Move world using a spinner instead of the keyboard
 		- Have spinners for X and Y coordinates

-		- The movement step should be the grid cell size on each coordinate
+	- Hide viewport grid from game object selector
+	- Disable all editing from the main viewport, to simplify how it works with the grid

 	- require jQuery and jQueryUI once in the beginning of the editor
 	- Use LESS as a CSS preprocessor

+	- Remove world step

 	- Investigate how to use bootstrap to style, this would require removing all mention of jQuery UI CSS classes
 		- https://github.com/jquery-ui-bootstrap/jquery-ui-bootstrap
 		- Redisign the interface